Pius171/esp8266-wifi-extender/README.md

+note: the latest version of the esp8266 board on Arduino board manager won't work for this project, downgrade to version 3.00 or just use the binary files
 # esp8266-wifi-extender
 My mum has a portable WiFi device which is most time in her room, so the WiFi doesn't get to the living room and that's a problem but I love to solve problems so i did some _googling_ and I found a GitHub repository for an ESP8266 repeater by martin-ger,the repo had a binary file for the repeater so I just flashed it into my esp8266 using _esptool_ and it worked like magic.
 Click [here](https://github.com/martin-ger/esp_wifi_repeater) to access the repository; however, there were some problems I had with this repeater(extender):

 - The web ui interface can't scan for WiFi networks so I don't know when I am in the range of the router unless I use the serial interface.

-- Debugging can be carried out by noting the rate at which the led is blinking, but there a catch, the led state when it is connected to the router and when my phone connects to it as an access point is the same, so i get confused because I can't tell if is connected to the router or if my phone is connected to it.
+- Debugging can be carried out by noting the rate at which the led is blinking, but there a catch, the led state when it is connected to the router and when my phone connects to it as an access point is the same, so I get confused because I can't tell if is connected to the router or if my phone is connected to it.

-Due to this, I decided to build mine and fortunately Arduino had an [example](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/RangeExtender-NAPT/RangeExtender-NAPT.ino) for a WiFi range extender, so i Just added a WiFi manager and viola you have a WiFi range extender.
-Here are some feature of my WiFi range extender:
+Due to this, I decided to build mine and fortunately, Arduino had an [example](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/RangeExtender-NAPT/RangeExtender-NAPT.ino) for a WiFi range extender, so i Just added a WiFi manager and viola you have a WiFi range extender.
+Here are some features of my WiFi range extender:

-- Scan for networks (refresh page to scan)
+- Scan for networks (refresh the page to scan)

 - WiFi manger via web ui

 - led indicator for debugging

-- Reset button to return to factory setting
+- Reset button to return to the factory setting

-Yup! that all there is to it.
-I built this extender to meet my own need and I hope it is able to meet your needs for this reason I can't say my WiFi extender is better than martin-ger esp-repeater which is packed with features such as automesh, mqtt, web config interface,CLI, WPA2 Enterprise Config,TCP/IP Config etc.
+Yup!
+That all there is to it.
+I built this extender to meet my own need and I hope it is able to meet your needs for this reason I can't say my WiFi extender is better than martin-ger esp-repeater which is packed with features such as auto mesh, MQTT, web config interface, CLI, WPA2 Enterprise Config, TCP/IP Config etc.

-Enough about martin-ger esp-repeater let come back to my WiFi extender😥️.
+Enough about martin-ger esp-repeater let's come back to my WiFi extender😥️.

 ## Uploading the code
 You can get the code from my [GitHub repository](https://github.com/Pius171/esp8266-wifi-extender).
 You can either flash your esp8266 with the bin file or you can edit the .ino file as you please ( I will be sure to look up any pull requests) and upload to your board.

 ### flashing with esptool
-**first install esptool**
+**First install esptool**
 `pip3 install esptool`

 **Erase flash**